Advertise with Coasties mag

 Terrigal Ocean Tours

-The most popular whale watching tour on the Central Coast is Terrigal Ocean Tours.
-Whale watching tours with Terrigal Ocean Tours run from May through to November.
-They depart Terrigal and sail around the Central Coast waters to find whales, with a 60 minute trip costing $70 at weekends and $60 midweek.
-They also accept Discover & Parents NSW Vouchers.
+The most popular guided tour option on the Central Coast is through Terrigal Ocean Tours, with whale watching tours on offer from May through to October.
+They depart Terrigal and sail around the Central Coast waters to find whales, with a standard 60-minute trip costing $90 for adults, or $65 on weekdays outside of holiday periods.

 Whale Watching Sydney

-Why do Whales migrate?
+Why do whales migrate?

 What types of whales can you expect to see on the Central Coast?